Chuchoruto/COE332-S23/homework05/README.md

 flask --app iss_tracker --debug run
 ```

-Then in a separate terminal run the curl commands such as
+Then in a separate terminal run curl commands such as
 ```
 curl localhost:5000/help
 ```